I Have Been Crucified With Christ (the POWERFUL truth from Galatians 2:20)

-I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me.
+I have been crucified with Christ and I no longer live, but Christ lives in me.
+The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.
 Galatians 2:20

 The Context Of Galatians 2:20